AvChilds/serviced_accommodation_ML_project/README.md

 ## 🏡 **Predicting High-Occupancy Short-Term Rentals: A Machine Learning Approach for Property Investment Decisions**

-This project dives into the world of **Serviced accommodation listings in Essex** with the goal of assisting a holiday lettings company select profitable properties to invest in based on historical Airbnb listing data.
+This masters-level project dives into the world of **Serviced accommodation listings in Essex** with the goal of assisting a holiday lettings company select profitable properties to invest in based on historical Airbnb listing data.

 ### 🧠 Project Objective